libattachsql/libattachsql/docs/introduction/compiling.rst

 Prerequisites
 -------------

 libAttachSQL requires *libuv 0.10* to be installed.
-In Fedora this is installed using:
+For RedHat 6.x this is in the EPEL repositories so make sure those are enabled first.
+In RedHat/Fedora this is installed using:

 .. code-block:: bash